culvertsoft/mgen/index.md

 MGen consists of:

  * A compiler for source code generation
- * Language specific runtime libraries.
+ * Language specific runtime libraries

 ---